pupba/LangChain-OpenTutorial/docs/19-Cookbook/07-Agent/21-Multi-AgentSchedulerSystem.md

         return min(1.0, relevance_score)
 ```

-`SearchRouter`: The System's Traffic Controller
+SearchRouter: The System's Traffic Controller

-The `SearchRouter` acts as the central coordinator for our multi-agent search system, intelligently directing queries to specialized search agents based on the type of information needed.
+The SearchRouter acts as the central coordinator for our multi-agent search system, intelligently directing queries to specialized search agents based on the type of information needed.
 Think of it as an expert traffic controller at a busy airport, making sure each "flight" (query) goes to the right "runway" (search agent).

-The `SearchRouter`'s modular design allows for easy expansion - new specialized search agents can be added without modifying the existing code, making the system highly adaptable to evolving search needs.
+The SearchRouter's modular design allows for easy expansion - new specialized search agents can be added without modifying the existing code, making the system highly adaptable to evolving search needs.

-Through this central coordination, the `SearchRouter` ensures efficient and reliable information retrieval across different types of searches while maintaining a consistent interface for the rest of the system.
+Through this central coordination, the SearchRouter ensures efficient and reliable information retrieval across different types of searches while maintaining a consistent interface for the rest of the system.

 ```python
 class SearchRouter: